 Not every insurance package will offer the same deal for the same price, but you are typically looking at spending between $500-$1000 per year on your insurance.
 Using websites such as Trustpilot when researching who to buy a policy from is a good way to see how other consumers have found their experiences with a respective insurance firm.

 Getting certified will equip you with the tools you need in order to teach your classes and sessions, so your next task is to get people to attend them.
-Knowing how to market your business can seem like a lot of work, but local marketing is an achievable way of targeting your target clientele in your area.
+Knowing how to market yourself as a pilates instructor can seem like a lot of work, but local marketing is an achievable way of targeting your target clientele in your area.
 You will have to put in the time to build a website, and developing a solid presence on social media is a vital part of any marketing strategy.
 However, once you have the foundations in place, spending some time each week on social media posts and content for your website is a relatively quick and simple process.

 Now that you know how to become an instructor ask yourself

-Is a career in Pilates the right path for me?
+Is a career as a Pilates teacher the right path for me?

 Do I want to become a Pilates instructor as a hobby, part-time or a full-time career?